gouthampotu/gouthampotu/README.md

 ## 📚 Other AI & NLP Projects

-Alongside my flagship projects, I have worked on smaller AI/NLP projects and experiments covering:
+I have also worked on hands-on AI and NLP projects covering:

 * Named Entity Recognition
 * Text Classification